NCICCGPO/gdan-tmp-models/README.md

 ```

 ### 1B.
 Method Models
 Certain methods require large or source files to run models.
-These files are available for download from the Publication page or through Synapse directly.
+These files are available for download from the Publication page.

 > Required step: download associated model data for certain methods

-**CloudForest download** of model data: download from the *publication page* `models_cf.tar.gz` (SynapseID syn31752640) into the directory `cloudforest/data/` and decompress.
+**CloudForest download** of model data: download from the *publication page* `models_cf.tar.gz` into the directory `cloudforest/data/` and decompress.

-**JADBio download** of model data: download from the *publication page* `models_jadbio.tar.gz` (SynapseID syn31110725) into the directory `jadbio/data/` and decompress.
+**JADBio download** of model data: download from the *publication page* `models_jadbio.tar.gz` into the directory `jadbio/data/` and decompress.

 **SK Grid download** of model data: copy over this file from tools
 ```